-The volunteer reports directly to the House Manager & Housekeeper, but works with the entire staff to ensure that the needs of our House are being met consistently.
+The volunteer reports directly to the Program Director & Housekeeper, but works with the entire staff to ensure that the needs of our House are being met consistently.

 RESPONSIBILITIES MAY INCLUDE:

-TRAINING: Each volunteer will receive an orientation session with the Volunteer Coordinator, shadow an experienced volunteer for the first few shifts of hands-on training, and continuous learning through on-the-job experience and in-service sessions.
+TRAINING: Each volunteer will receive an orientation session, shadow an experienced volunteer for the first few shifts of hands-on training, and continuous learning through on-the-job experience and in-service sessions.

 TIME COMMITMENT: Able to commit to either a weekly or bi-weekly shift for a minimum of at least three months.
 Shifts are in two to four hour increments.
 Days and times flexible based on volunteer and House needs.

 Please note: Volunteers cannot come to the House when they have communicable illnesses such as colds, strep throat, fever blisters, flu, chicken pox, measles and pink eye (conjunctivitis).
 Children with suppressed immune systems may be staying at the House and communicable diseases can be life threatening for them.